As a die hard Christma-holic, trust me when I say this: Munich Christmas markets are some next-level magic.

 Held on the grounds of the world famous Oktoberfest, this massive alternative festival/market is comprised of a variety of tents, food stalls and shopping opportunities… but trust me, this is unlike any traditional Christmas market you’ve seen.
 Here’s the best way I can explain it: Tollwood is like that free spirit cousin of yours that went to art school, got into interpretive dance, loves to shop for fair trade, unique, handmade goods, and fills your feed with their worldly exploits.
 There’s definitely more of a party vibe here, with the festivities extending to 1am every night, and a massive array of events, performances, art installations and international cuisine options.
 It’s not a Christmas cliche by any means, but it’s a very cool place to put on your list.

 PS: Every year, Tollwood’s decor and festivities reflect a new theme (usually connected to advocacy in some way).
-2017’s theme was “We, all”, with a focus on “standing up and fighting for a tolerant, peaceful and open society”.
-Definitely not one to miss!
+2018’s theme is “Good does better”, with a focus on everyday heroes and people doing… well, good!

 Medieval Christmas Market